 There’s also a great welcoming village pub, the St. Govan’s Country Inn which serves superb bar meals and a fine pint too.
 It’s a very popular place particularly during spring and summer as hikers, rock climbers, campers and day trippers make a beeline for it.

 When walking or hiking, planning a route is essential and an old map I recently discovered offers some great advice!
-Walking a circular route is ideal to finish at the St. Govan’s Country Inn and enjoy some suitable refreshments.
+Bosherston ticks all the right boxes offering both amenities.

-Walking south from the village, following a track past the National Trust car park down through woodland, leads to the path trails around the ponds.
-The area is a haven for wildlife and we heard a woodpecker noisily making its presence known high up in a tree top, causing other birds to take flight.
+Our walk starts by heading into the National Trust estate, passing the NT car park down through woodland to join a nature trail around the lily ponds.
+The area is a haven for wildlife and we heard a woodpecker noisily making its presence known high up in a tree top.
 On the pond a cormorant flew low over the water, and numerous ducks gathered at sheltered areas near the banks.

 The varied habitat of the ponds is an ideal home to otters and if you visit early and are fortunate you may get a glimpse of these elusive shy creatures, although I haven’t been lucky enough to see them on my visits.
 At the southern end of the ponds is an area of marsh with reed beds, a peaceful scene as rustling reeds in colourful winter hues sway in the breeze.